Antideficiency Act: Provisions

-Amendments in 1905 and 1906 mandated all appropriations to be apportioned in monthly installments and criminal penalties were imposed for violations.
+Amendments in 1905 and 1906 mandated all appropriations to be apportioned in monthly installments; they also imposed criminal penalties for violations.

-The "Antideficiency Act" actually includes provisions of Title 31 that are not always associated with the principal provision of the Act which is found at 31 USC 1341.
+The Antideficiency Act actually includes provisions of Title 31 that are not always associated with the principal provision of the Act which is found at 31 USC 1341.
 Thus, the ADA also includes 31 USC 1342, a provision which prohibits voluntary services.
 It also includes 31 USC 1501–1519, provisions which require that appropriated funds be subdivided, "apportioned", and "allocated" before any of the appropriated funds can be expended by the Executive Branch.